-A single main analysis will be performed at the end of the trial when all 24-month follow up has been completed.
+Analyses will be performed at 12 months as well as at the end of the trial when all 24month follow up has been completed.
 An independent DMC will review confidential interim analyses of accumulating data at its discretion but at least annually.
 A major consideration for the DMC will be to monitor the 12 month primary outcome (i.e. the non-inferiority margin).